GreenFlag31/node-tao/README.md

     <b>Some words about this library</b>
   </summary>

-It started as a fork of `eta`, but eventually became a complete rewrite of the library because the changes made were too significant.
+It started as a fork of `eta`, but became a complete rewrite of the library because the changes made were too significant.
 Some parts are still based on `eta`, especially the template parsing, and if you know `eta`, the api will be familiar.

 </details>